blakesisu/atlassian/README.md

-# atlassian
+# Atlas Contellation

-It's Atlassian docker compose file, to run Atlassian products with docker on one single machine.
+It's Atlassian docker compose file, for all the Atlassian goodies, to run Atlassian products with docker on one single machine.

 ```
 jira.example.com   wiki.example.com   bitbucket.example.com